ramate-io/oac/README.md

 > The **OAC** repository is licensed under the [MIT License](./LICENSE) and can be used at will.

 Currently, OAC is governed by [Ramate LLC](ramate.io).
 Likewise all implementations of OAC protocols are found under Ramate LLC's [`robles`](https://github.com/ramate-io/robles) project.

-OAC is intended to be implementation agnostic.
-Before contributing to this repository, consider whether your intents are implementation specific by reviewing the following:

 ## Organization